VogtAI/matic.js/README.md

 Case study:

 The project [EthereumAds](https://ethereumads.com) pays its advertisers in WETH on Matic's POS portal.
-Practically neither of these advertisers owns both ETH and Matic tokens making both burnERC20 and exitERC20 impossible.
+Practically none of these advertisers owns both ETH and Matic tokens making both burnERC20 and exitERC20 impossible.

 Solution: